AdobeDocs/commerce-contributor/src/pages/guides/code-contributions/pull-request-tests.md

 title: Pull Request Tests
 ---

-## Magento Automated Testing
+## Automated Testing

-Magento Automated Testing infrastructure runs all required automated tests against code in pull requests.
+Automated Testing infrastructure runs all required automated tests against code in pull requests.
 You can trigger automated tests by adding a comment to a pull request.
 Tests are represented both as pull request statuses and checks.

 The following sections describe the different kinds of tests that are currently available.